N F C Cachemaille-Day

 Glass: Selsey, - St Peter

-John Edward Crawford (1897-1982) was first apprenticed in the applied arts generally to John Bonner (1875-1917).
+John Edward Crawford (1897-1982) was first apprenticed as a glassmaker in 1911 to John Bonner (1875-1917).
 His apprenticeship appears to have been extended and covered other applied arts - he won prizes in 1914 and 1915 for three-dimensional figures for casting.
-From 1920 to 1927 he was working with Lowndes and Drury and during this time he met M Travers, whose chief assistant and sculptor he became in 1924, remaining in this position until Travers's death in 1948.
-By 1926-27 he was in addition technical instructor under Travers at the Royal College of Art, and held this position until 1959.
+From 1920 to 1927 he worked on a freelance basis with Lowndes and Drury and during this time he met M Travers, whose chief assistant and sculptor he became in 1924, remaining in this position until Travers's death in 1948.
+In 1925 he was in addition appointed technical instructor under Travers at the Royal College of Art, and held this position until 1959.
 He continued to produce designs himself, both glass and fittings, sometimes in his own name and sometimes on behalf of Travers.
-His association with Lowndes and Drury, who made most of his glass for the rest of his life, He designed fittings on a similar basis for Faith Craft until after 1950 when F Stephens became chief designer.
+His association with Lowndes and Drury continued and they made most of his glass for the rest of his life, He designed fittings on a similar basis for Faith Craft until after 1950 when F Stephens became chief designer.
 Though there has been a tendency to see him primarily as a technician, he designed both glass and fittings throughout his career.
 His glass in the 1930s unsurprisingly resembles that of Travers very closely - along with L Lee he was to complete Travers's outstanding designs after he died, both fittings and glass.
 His later glass is varied, with some but not all moving away in style from that of Travers.
 Crawford's fittings show an awareness of current artistic trends, in particular the use of low relief in his carving.
 At times this evokes the work of E Gill and Crawford's rather stylised figures show the influence of Art Deco, more generally associated with commercial enterprises.
-For nearly 10 years after 1958 he was associated with D Nye, who used him draw churches and cathedrals as well as designing fittings for Nye's churches.
+For nearly 10 years after 1958 he was associated with D Nye, who used him to draw churches and cathedrals as well as designing fittings for Nye's churches.
 Crawford died at Worthing.

-Most of the above derives from the researches of Fr Stephen Keeble, publication of which is due shortly.
+Most of the above derives from the researches of Fr Stephen Keeble (in R Gage: .All Manner of Workmanship, 2015)

 Glass: Five Ashes